VincentWei/PLZS/slides/cpp-data-types-more.md

 3. Circle
 0. Exit
 Your choice:<1>
-Please input the lengthes of three sides of a triangle: <3 4 5>
+Please input the lengths of three sides of a triangle: <3 4 5>
 The area of your triangle is: 6.0
 To calculate the area, please choose a geometrical shape:
 1. Triange